aevri/mel/README.md

 Mel
 ===

-Tools to aid in the personal monitoring of moles on the skin with the goal of early detection of melanoma skin cancer.
+Tools to help identify new and changing moles on the skin with the goal of early detection of melanoma skin cancer.

 The [Mayo Clinic](1) says:
 > The first melanoma signs and symptoms often are: